 New Construction Roofing

 When installing a roof in new construction, we are able to “set up” the new roof for the other trades.
 Stucco is very a common siding and we will install the flashing per the new roof system.
 Slate roofing and asphalt shingles will be lower to the roof than will a high profile concrete tile roofing system.
 New construction has less finished area around the home, like landscaping and driveways, to consider when coming in to complete the roof, so staging is not so much of a problem.
-Typically we will get a set of plans to estimate from.
-We usually get plans emailed to us, or get them digitally somehow.
-Since we have digital software that we use to do a take off and come up with pricing, we will even take paper plans and get them converted back to digital anyway.
+Typically, in new construction, we will get a set of plans to estimate from.
+We usually get plans emailed to us, or on a CD.
+Paper blue prints (they are not blue anymore) are good too, but we are going to get them scanned anyway to convert back to digital.
+Since we have digital software that we use to do a take off and come up with pricing.
 This has helped us with estimating, as we are very thorough with the plans.
 You can always contact us by email to see if we would be interested in quoting a project.